omarzrien/Phoenix-Documentation/source/blog/blog-kickoff.rst

 BLOG: FRC 2019 Kickoff
 ======================

-Once again its time to kickoff a new FRC season!
+Once again it is time to kickoff a new FRC season!

 The Phoenix installer and non-Windows binary kit is available for download here...